Anne Newdigate (1574–1618): Life

 William Knollys was godparent to her daughter who was named Mary.
 Knollys was besotted with Anne's sister Mary and he wrote several letters to Anne explaining his interest.
-Knolly's was not only married but he had agreed to serve as a protector to Anne when she went to court and he broke that trust.
+Knollys was not only married but he had agreed to serve as a protector to Anne when she went to court and he broke that trust.

 Anne's account books and the letters she wrote reveal her role as the financial manager and the respect that she was given by her peers.
 Francis Beaumont of Bedworth noted her skills as a correspondent and she exchanged news and views with Lady Lucy Percy; Sir Fulke Greville, Lady Margaret Hoby; Lady Grey; and Elizabeth and Lady Ashburnham.
-Her sister Mary was at the centre of court gossip in her unwanted attention s of ???? and her sister's lover Sir Richard Leveson and another of Anne's children's godparent's manoeuvred on Anne's behalf.
+Her sister Mary was at the centre of court gossip in her unwanted attentions of Knollys and her sister's lover Sir Richard Leveson and another of Anne's children's godparent's manoeuvred on Anne's behalf.
 He tried unsuccessfully to get Anne the position of Royal wet-nurse to Princess Mary.

 Anne became a widow in 1610 and his will made ample provisions for his children but at the risk of leaving his wife and estate without an income.
 There was even a possibility that she might lose the custody of her children but her letter writing saved her son.
 Sir Robert Cecil who was the master of the wards commented that her letter was "passionate and moving" and she saw off competitive claims from the Harringtons of Coombe Abbey.
 She increased her income from her estate aided by William Whitehall who had worked for them since he was at college with her husband.
 She rejected proposals for her own second marriage and directed her efforts at arranging the marriages of her daughter Mary and her son John.
 She reached out for advice and support from influential and family contacts.
 Sir John Tunstall, another of chosen god parents, was to arrange for Anne and her daughter Mary to attend a Royal masque, probably The Vision of Delight, in January 1617.
 She became ill and returned later that year to Warwickshire where she died in the following June.
 William Whitehall continued his service to the family.

 Her son John Newdigate gained his majority in 1621 and married Susannah Lulls (1597-1654), daughter of the court jeweller Arnold Lulls.
 There was a court case about the payment of her dowry.